top of page

 4 Numbers to Know Before Applying to College

-Earlier this month, my article titled "4 Important Numbers to Know Before Applying to College" was published on CollegeXpress.
+In 2021, my article titled "4 Important Numbers to Know Before Applying to College" was published on CollegeXpress.
+Since the financial aid process has drastically changed these past few years, I've decided to update this post as of August 14, 2024.

 One of the biggest mistakes families often make in the college search process is not talking about money.
 They assume “everything will work out” or their student will earn a “full-ride” without really understanding how paying for college works.
 Parents often don’t want to let their students down, so they find a way to pay for a school.
 I’ve seen families sell their homes to cover tuition costs, take out thousands of dollars in loans, and drain their retirement accounts.
 But it doesn’t—and shouldn’t—have to be this way.
 If you start with the money conversation right away, the college search will be easier, less stressful, and less expensive.
 Here are four numbers you should discuss with your teen ASAP.